nozhanb/policeCar/README.md

 2- Download ___Jetson Nano Developer Kit SD Card Image___ [here](https://developer.nvidia.com/jetson-nano-sd-card-image-r3223)

-3- Write the image to your microSD card using [Etcher](https://www.balena.io/etcher/)(pick the one that suits your opperating system)
+3- Write the image to your microSD card using [Etcher](https://www.balena.io/etcher/)(pick the one that suits your operating system)

 4- After writing the image to your microSD card insert the card into your Jetson device